Orly's Gluten Free Chocolate Babka

 Filling: Refrigerate dough until it is firm and easy to roll out.
 While the dough is in the fridge, prepare the filling.
 Mix together a 4:1 ratio of sugar and cocoa powder in a bowl and set aside.
 If you want the filling to be a richer less sweet chocolate, mix a 3:1 ratio.

 Shape: Using Manhattan Blend or white rice flour, turn the dough out onto a heavily floured work surface.
 Using a rolling pin, roll the dough out into a rectangle, about 2cm thickness.
 Brush the surface of the dough with melted butter or oil, leaving a 1/2 inch border along the top edge.
 Then, generously cover the surface of the dough with the cocoa/sugar mixture, leaving a 3/4 inch border along the top edge.
 Beginning with the long edge nearest you, carefully roll the dough into a tight cylinder, and then twist the cylinder into a loose knot.
 Transfer dough into loaf pan to rise.

 Note: You can also roll the cylinder into a snail shape, like a cinnamon bun, and place it on a flat sheet pan to rise.

 Proof and Bake: Let the babka sit in a warm area (80–100°F or 40-45°C ) for 30 minutes or until doubles in size.
 Eggwash the tops and sprinkle with chocolate chips.
 If you have leftover gluten free cookies or cake, grind them into crumbs and top the babka with the crumbs.
 Or make your own crumb/streusel topping.
-Bake at 350°F (180°C) until the outside of the babka is golden brown.
+Bake at 350°F (180°C) until the outside of the babka is golden brown, about 35 to 45 minutes..
 The inside should be very moist.
 Finish with powdered sugar and melted chocolate drizzle.